 Mr Dòmhnall MacNèill

-After education in Inverness, then Glasgow University Donald pursued a 10 year career in broadcast journalism, primarily in Gaelic and working with the BBC, STV and Grampian Television.
+Dòmhnall has worked in broadcast journalism, primarily in Gaelic, with the BBC, STV and Grampian Television.
 This was followed by a move into public relations for Highlands and Islands Enterprise and then into transport development.
 Latterly he held the post of Gaelic Development Manager for The Highland Council, working towards the implementation of the authority’s Gaelic Language Plan, before becoming Comunn na Gàidhlig Chief Executive in early 2010.

 Timur is the President of EstBLUL which comprises all the regional language organisations in Estonia.